mpmont/blog.marcomonteiro.net/all_collections/_posts/2013-10-01-php-the-right-way.md

 ---
 layout: post
 title: PHP the right way
 date: 2013-10-01
 tag: php,tips,web,Webdev
 description: Personally I use PHP everyday.
-It has a lot of things that I don't like.
-It's not the best language in the world, it not perfect.
-However, it's flexible and
+It has a lot of things that I dont like.
+Its not the best language in the world, it not perfect.
+However, its flexible and
 author: Marco Monteiro
 categories: [php,tips,web,Webdev]
 ---

 Personally I use PHP everyday.
 It has a lot of things that I don't like.
 It's not the best language in the world, it not perfect.
 However, it's flexible and easy to start with.

 The thing I hate more about using PHP is the amount of people that have the following hobby: